The first Kohut. 9th of August 2021.

 I don't see how he can't feel the undertow...why doesn't he ask me?

 Gaslighting becomes coercion when the victim requests the truth, and truth is denied.
-I also think there is bullying in gaslighting - the perpetrator choses to maintain the victim's distress - as proof that the victim is getting upset over nothing.
+Is that always so?
+I think there is always bullying in gaslighting - the perpetrator choses to maintain the victim's distress - as proof that the victim is getting upset over nothing, to create uproar and maximum distress.

 But this dynamic ends when the victim gets a clear picture of what is actually happening.
 Instantly their power to make an informed choice is restored.

-• I do not want or value confusion and disempowerment.
+- I do not want or value his or my confusion and disempowerment.

 So why isn't he asking me about it?
 I take this to mean that he would ask if he was aware - would he?
 And if he isn't aware, then perhaps I'm really good at hiding my feelings.
 But am I?
 How realistic is this?
-I felt like I was hanging over a cliff, holding onto nothing but blades of grass, constantly waiting for him to give me a push!
+It felt like I was hanging over a cliff, holding onto nothing but blades of grass, constantly waiting for him to give me a push!
 It was my fragility, not Eros that stopped me speaking openly.
-His moralizing was the cause of this problem.
+My expectation of being told I should know better, naïve moralising is the perfect term - this was the cause of my silence.

 But after I had described in the previous session some of what happened to me, I hadn't felt heard.
 I still wanted him to hear me because I believed that he could understand.
 Now this Russian roulette of daring to be more myself, of wanting to be wanted, was my dopamine and serotonin.
 I believed that we both enjoy exploring underlying patterns and ‘speaking lost languages' and true edge-of-awareness work requires trust and daring.